The hard-nosed Kiwi

 Louis Stricker, born today, played as an opening bat for Transvaal and took part in 13 Tests for South Africa against England and Australia between 1909 and 1912, but he failed to reach fifty in any of them.
 For Transvaal against HDG Leveson-Gower's MCC team in 1910 he (101) and JW Zulch (176) scored 215 together in two hours and 20 minutes, which then constituted a record for the first wicket against a touring side in South Africa.

-A 32-ball 60 off Kieron Pollard and an aggressive showing on the field helped Mumbai Indians clinch their first IPL title in six attempts.
-They overcame five-time finalists Chennai Super Kings in the final in Kolkata, bringing an end to a tournament beset with scandals concerning spot-fixing and betting.
+A 32-ball 60 from Kieron Pollard and an aggressive showing on the field helped Mumbai Indians clinch their first IPL title in six attempts.
+They overcame five-time finalists Chennai Super Kings in the final in Kolkata, bringing an end to a tournament beset with spot-fixing and betting scandals.

 Malinda Warnapura, the nephew of Sri Lanka's first Test captain Bandula, is born in Colombo.
 A left-handed opener who took about eight years to make a serious mark, Malinda earned a Test debut against Bangladesh in 2007.
 He was dismissed for a first-ball duck in his first dig but followed up with an 82 in the second innings.
 He had a steady run in the Test side for about two years before a poor series against Pakistan, in 2009, put him out of favour.